Beacon expanded carrier screen

-> Couple testing - Both partners are tested at the same time to see if they carry the same faulty gene for any of more than 350 conditions.
-The woman is also tested for faults in the more than 50 genes on her X Chromosome.
+- Couple testing - Both partners are tested at the same time to see if they carry the same faulty gene for any of more than 350 conditions.
+The woman is also tested for faults in more than 50 genes on her X chromosome.
 Please note that testing as a couple gives you information about the risk you have, together, for your pregnancies.

 • Previous genetic test results (if any)